Singleton railway station, New South Wales: History

 The station opened on 7 May 1863.

 The original, listed 1863 John Whitton brick station building remains.
 It opened as the terminus of the Great Northern Railway when it was extended from Branxton.
 In 1869, Singleton lost its terminus status when the line was extended north to Muswellbrook.
 It had a freight yard including locomotive servicing facilities.
 The line from Whittingham was duplicated in 1951.

 Singleton was the stabling point for the last regular steam locomotive passenger service in Australia, a peak hour service to Newcastle that ceased in July 1971.

 Platforms and services

 Singleton has one platform.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Muswellbrook and Scone.
+It is serviced by Sydney Trains Hunter Line services travelling between Newcastle, Muswellbrook and Scone.

 For a number of years in the 1980s, the passenger services were replaced by road coaches while the line was upgraded.
 Rail services were restored on 14 March 1988.

 It is also served by NSW TrainLink Xplorer services from Sydney to Armidale and Moree.